-Caughlan is a powerful and entertaining speaker, alternating between inspiring and illuminating accounts of environmental problems and victories and funny and sometimes poignant stories about the all too human actors on all sides.
+Rob Caughlan’s speeches are based upon 40 years of experience as a political advisor, communications professional, and environmental activist – rallying citizens to action and consulting in the halls of power.
+He is a veteran of more than 350 environmental speeches, presentations, and guest lectures.
+A powerful and entertaining speaker, he alternates between inspiring and illuminating accounts of environmental problems and successes and funny often poignant stories about the all too human actors on all sides.

 A Division Of

-© Copyright 1997-2015 EcoIQ
+© Copyright 1997-2018 EcoIQ